-9. Read the tongue-twisters as quickly as you can and learn them.
+9. Read the tongue twisters as quickly as you can and learn them.

-- Lesser leather never weathered wetter weather better. - Pick a partner and practise passing, for if you pass proficiently, perhaps you'll play professionaly. - If you notice this notice, you will notice that this notice is not worth noticing. - Don't trouble trouble, until trouble troubles you!
-If you trouble trouble, triple trouble troubles you.
+- Lesser leather never weathered wetter weather better. - Pick a partner and practise passing, for if you pass proficiently, perhaps you'll play professionally. - If you notice this notice, you will notice that this notice is not worth noticing.